willdickerson/optimal-voice-leading/README.md

 ## Introduction

-Voice leading is the practice of connecting chords in a musical progression in a way that creates a smooth and coherent melodic line.
-In a simple chord progression, like C to F, the optimal voice leading triads would be:
+Voice leading is the practice of connecting chords in a musical progression with minimal movement.
+In a simple chord progression, like C to F, the optimal triads in a voice-leading sense would be:

 C: C E G

 F: C F A

 Notice how the upper voices (E and G) move to the nearest notes in the F chord (F and A), while the bottom voice (C) stays the same.
-This minimizes the total movement of the voices, creating a smooth transition between the chords.
+This minimizes the total movement of the voices.

 ## Longer Chord Progressions